 - Provides outlining functionality that keeps your content organized

-- Powerful composition mode with distraction free writing environment
+- Powerful composition mode with distraction-free writing environment

-- A collection of robust templates
+- Provides a collection of robust templates

 - Supports MultiMarkdown for bullets and numbers